AtakanAtici/Complete-React-Tutorial/README.md

 # Complete-React-Tutorial

-You can find the projects on in the branches
+You can find the projects in the branches

 source: https://www.youtube.com/watch?v=j942wKiXFu8&list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d